 6. Wells Fargo

 Wells Fargo offers deferment and forbearance options.
 Note, however, that you will lose any discounts if you enroll, such as a lower interest rate for automatic payments.
+This is what you need to know about Wells Fargo student loan forbearance and deferment.

 The official reasons for forbearance include: